-The active ingredient, theobromine, is a mirror image of caffeine.
+The active ingredient, theobromine, is a mirror image of caffeine’s molecular structure.
 It provides many of the same stimulating effects that promote increase mental alertness, focus, and creativity — but with some differences.

-The anandamide content of cacao is thought to provide most of the euphoric and “heart-opening” effects from drinking cacao.
+The anandamide content in cacao is thought to provide most of the euphoric and “heart-opening” effects from drinking cacao.